chungnho/love-at-first-byte/recipes/chinese/black_bean_beef_flat_rice_noodles.md

 ## Notes

-- Do not use a high IBU IPA (makes dish bitter)
 - Check salt level (it was a tad salty last time so this has the sauce halved)
 - Add sugar gradually
 - Maybe use some chicken bouillion / stock instead of just water at step 8.